hookFang/Contact-List-Android-App/README.md

 Learn more about Coroutine at https://developer.android.com/kotlin/coroutines

 ### Upcoming Feratures that might be added
-An option to export the contacts to a .csv file.

 Add favourite option, to add a favourite contact.